gar/library_code_challenge/README.md

 ## 2. Add books to the library

 You can add a book from the catalog to the library, and optionally add multiple copies of the same book at once.
-Doing this makes

 ```ruby
 my_library.add('9781472258229')